theocrithary/Laravel_AWS_ElasticBeanstalk/README.md

 - Setup SSH and select the keypair created earlier

 #### 7) Create an EBS environment options file
-- Create a new file in the .elasticbeanstalk directory of your project with the following name; <i>optionsettings.environment-name</i>
+- Create a new file in the .elasticbeanstalk directory of your project with the following name;<br>
+<i>optionsettings.environment-name</i>
 - Add the following code to the file;
 ```
 [aws:autoscaling:asg]